 NERC's latest Impact Report clearly demonstrates the importance of its investment in science, innovation and training in creating jobs and driving economic growth across the whole country and beyond.

 UK policy on energy, water, environment and food will be in the spotlight at a new research centre backed by NERC.

-NERC's investment of £1m to support the decommissioning of oil and gas fields was highlighted today by Prime Minister David Cameron.
+NERC's investment of £1 million to support the decommissioning of oil and gas fields was highlighted today by Prime Minister David Cameron.

 NERC has joined forces with Dŵr Cymru Welsh Water to help tackle future environmental challenges in managing water resources and provide vital data to decision-makers.